4 Ways to Make a Squarespace Template Feel Custom

 Use Squarespace’s Style Editor to customize fonts, colors, headings, buttons, image blocks, forms etc. all in the cohesive style of your brand.
 Having a clearly defined brand that is translated into colors, fonts, language and imagery throughout your site immediately makes it your own.

 The example above, Morris & Kamlay, is a law firm located in Washington D.C., so the site needed to feel high-end, sleek and professional.
 We used strong, modern fonts and bold, corporate colors to custom-tailor their site.

 2. Create Unique Banner Images

-If you’ve ever looked through our portfolio you’ll notice that we love designing custom, creative banners for our clients that disrupt the out-of-the-box template feel.
+If you’ve ever looked through our portfolio you’ll notice that we love designing custom, creative banners for our clients that disrupt the out-of-the-box templates.

 If you have basic Photoshop skills, this is a great way to take your site to the next level.

 Simply take your banner image into Photoshop and create a unique edge along the top or bottom using shapes, brushes or patterns.

-Once you’ve uploaded the image to Squarespace, make sure to set the image’s focal point to the customized edge you created so that it doesn’t get cropped off at different screen resolutions.
+Once you’ve uploaded the image to Squarespace, make sure to set the image’s focal point to the customized edge you created so that it doesn’t get cropped off on different screen sizes.

 You can also customize images by adding textures and overlays ing Photoshop.
 The possibilities are pretty much endless.